Ltek/StormAudio/README.md

   SphereAudio) - when not licensed, the StormAudio device returns `error`, which shows up as `unavailable` for the corresponding sensor/select rather than a numeric value.
-- Front Panel Color isn't available on Bryston/Focal-branded units; the StormAudio device simply won't respond to that command on those units, so the select entity will just stay at "unknown" there.
+- For Bryston/Focal-branded units, Front Panel Color isn't available; these devices do not respond to that command so the entity will always show "unknown".